tylerguy/Grindstone-Wiki-V2/Info/Glossary.md

 # T

 -   _Temple_ \- a building devoted to the worship, or regarded as the dwelling place, of a god or gods or other objects of religious reverence.
+- _Terminus_ \- a final point in space or time; an end or extremity.
 -   _Tethered Object_ - concept; links to a small plane and overlay is forced in space.
 This small plane exists between a ring 1 and 0 to create hastened reality for the object but within an overlayed material and micro plane.
 -   _(School) Thermokinetics_ - A school of magic at UMAD specializing in the manipulation of material, the readiness to transfer thermal energy, and the movement of thermal energy
 -   _Tor_ - an inventor and polymath.